top of page

 • Gilgamesh meets Uta-napishti (the Biblical Noah) who provides Gilgamesh sufficient information to restore his land to its antediluvian wonder, which included advanced techniques in irrigation, mathematics, medicine, and astrology—“sci-fi” for that time period.
 The post-diluvial world in Epic of Gilgamesh is like that in many post-apocalyptic sci-fi stories of today.

-• The god Ea asks the Mother Goddess to alter mankind’s biology so it can't reproduce so easily, greatly shortening the lifespan of human beings.
+• The god Ea asks the Mother Goddess to alter mankind’s biology so that it can't reproduce so easily, greatly shortening human lifespans.
 Genetic engineering?

-• Note that Epic of Gilgamesh is the earliest surviving significant piece of literature in the history of humankind.
-And it's considered to be science fiction!
+• Note that the Epic of Gilgamesh is the earliest significant piece of literature in human history—and it's considered science fiction!

 Author Unknown (8th Century AD): Urashima Taro

-• One of the morals of the story is that helping others does not always bring a reward or good fortune.
+• One of the story's morals is that helping others does not always bring a reward or good fortune.

 Author Unknown (8th to 14th Century AD): One Thousand and One Nights

-• The tale is a compilation of a number of stories, featuring (among other tales) the protagonist Bulukiya and his quest for the herb of immortality.
+• The tale is a compilation of several stories featuring (among other tales) the protagonist Bulukiya and his quest for the herb of immortality.
 He journeys to the Garden of Eden and ultimately across the universe to different worlds.
 Along the way, he encounters jinn (genies), mermaids, talking trees, talking serpents, and other creatures.
-Another protagonist is able to breathe underwater.
+Another protagonist can breathe underwater.
 Other tales deal with advanced civilizations.
 In another story, explorers crossing northern Africa find robots and seductive marionettes that dance without strings.
 They also find a brass vessel that was once used to trap a jinn.
 Another story features a mechanical flying horse.

 Francis Bacon (1561-1626): New Atlantis

-• The crew of a European ship, after being lost in the Pacific Ocean, discovers a land called Bensalem, where "generosity and enlightenment, dignity and splendor, piety and public spirit" are held by the people.
-The society is Christian due to a copy of the Bible and a letter from the Apostle Bartholomew having mysteriously arrived there.
+• After being lost in the Pacific Ocean, the crew of a European ship discovers a land called Bensalem, where the people hold "generosity and enlightenment, dignity and splendor, piety and public spirit."
+The society is Christian because a copy of the Bible and a letter from the Apostle Bartholomew mysteriously arrived there.

 Jonathan Swift (1667-1745): Gulliver's Travels

 • Gulliver's Travels is a four-part tale.
 The story of Gulliver coming across the six-inch-tall Lilliputians is only part one.
 The second part tells of Gulliver discovering another land where grass grows as tall as a tree.
-Gulliver comes across a people who are over seventy feet tall.
-The third part tells where Gulliver is marooned yet again, and is this time saved by people living on a flying island.
+Gulliver comes across people who are over seventy feet tall.
+The third part tells of Gulliver's being marooned yet again and saved by people living on a flying island.
 These people never die--but don't stay young either.
-They just get older and older and are considered legally dead when they reach eighty years of age and are pushed off the island.
+They get older and older and are considered legally dead when they reach eighty years of age and are pushed off the island.
 In part four, he is abandoned by his fellow shipmates again and comes across a race of talking horses that rule over a deformed race of humans called Yahoos.

 Jean-Baptiste François Xavier Cousin de Grainville (1746-1805): Le Dernier Homme (“The Last Man”)